-One of the materials people are turning to is linen, which is more expensive than cotton, but is expected to decrease in price as people shift from cotton to it.
+One of the materials people are catching eye of is linen.
+It is even more expensive than cotton, but it is expected to decrease in price as people shift towards it.

 Linen comes from Flax, a flowering plant easier to grow and sustain than cotton.
-Among natural fibers, linen excels at absorption properties, breeziness, durability, strength, easy to dye, and has the unique trait that washing makes it smoother and softer – not something that many materials can presume.
+Among natural fibers, linen excels at absorption properties, breeziness, durability, strength, easy to dye, and has the unique trait by which washing it makes it smoother and softer – not something that many materials can presume.

 Linen texture is unique and you can picture it with the image below.

-In terms of washing, linen clothes don’t follow a general rule, so follow the instructions of the particular piece.
+In terms of washing, linen clothes don’t follow a general rule, so follow the instructions of the piece at hand.

 Still, a good chunk of them are machine and dryer friendly and recommended to wash at warm temperatures, especially if you don’t want them to shrink (expect a little bit of shrinking after the first wash though).
 You also won’t have to worry about pilling with linen.

-Wool is a natural fiber extracted from animal fur, mainly sheep.
-From this, you can see why wool is one of the warmest, easy to dye, and reusable materials out there.
+Wool is a natural fiber extracted from animal fur like sheep.
+From this, you can see why wool is one of the warmest, easiest to dye, and reusable materials out there.

-The sensation wool causes on your skin is a hit or miss, with people either loving it or hating it.
-Also, keep in mind that it is one of the materials that shrink the most when washing, to minimize this, avoid dryers at all costs.
+The sensation wool causes on your skin is a hit or miss.
+People either love it or hate it.
+Also, keep in mind that it is one of the materials that shrinks the most when washing, so to minimize this, avoid dryers at all costs.

-Many people don’t know this but wool is both machine and iron friendly, however, it requires special treatment.
+Many people don’t know this, but wool is both machine and iron friendly.
+Still, it requires special treatment.
 You can find a detailed description of how to clean your wool apparel here.

 Can materials help identify vintage clothing?

-There are numerous ways you know if a clothing piece is truly vintage or retro.
-We will cover all of these in a separate article, however, one of these concerns clothing materials and is worth mentioning right now.
+There are numerous ways you can know if a clothing piece is truly vintage or retro.
+We will cover all of these in a separate article, however, one of these concerns clothing materials and its worth mentioning.

 Most of the materials presented here have been around for almost a century, so there is no such thing as a vintage preferred material.
 Fabrics, on the other hand, are much more specific.
 If you come across a piece with common materials but with an exotic and high-quality fabric, it is most likely a very recent piece.

-There are hundreds of different fabrics, so thank god for the internet 🙂 A quick google search of the fabric will help you know when it was developed.
+There are hundreds of different fabrics.
+Don’t worry, in today’s age, a quick google search of the fabric will help you know when it was developed.

-Also very important is that vintage clothes tend to be made purely made out of one material (100% cotton for example) contrasting with retro apparel in which is very common to find fabric blends (for example 70% polyester – 30% cotton).
+Also very important is the fact that vintage clothes tend to be made purely out of one material (100% cotton for example).
+In contrast, retro apparel usually comes with fabric blends (for example 70% polyester – 30% cotton).

-We will be talking about more of these traits, so stay tuned for our guide on how to identify vintage clothing coming very soon!
+We will go in depth in this topic in the future.
+Stay tuned for our guide on how to identify vintage clothing coming very soon!

 A final note on clothing materials and fabrics

 We end our exposition by reminding you that there are way more materials out there.
-We only chose to cover the most popular ones on this guide.
-Still, we aim to cover more of them in the future.
+We only chose to cover the most popular ones on this guide, but we aim to cover more of them in the future.

-Also, remember that these are clothing material and not fabrics.
-Specific fabrics derive from these, each of them having its own unique characteristics.
+Also, remember that these are clothing materials and not fabrics.
+Specific fabrics derive from these, with each of them having its own unique characteristics.
 What do you think… do you want us to cover fabrics at some point in the future?
 Let us know in the comments below.